 1 Nephi 6:1-3, The Handwritten Book of Mormon (West Valley City, UT: Dan Wees, September 2017), 18.

-Would the apologist suggest that Nephi had foresight into the pages getting lost?
+Would the apologist argue that Nephi foresaw the pages being lost?